galasa-dev/cli/docs/generated/errors-list.md

 ## Errors
 The `galasactl` tool can generate the following errors:

 - GAL1001E: Unsupported bootstrap URL {}.
-Acceptable values start with 'http' or 'https'
+Acceptable values start with 'http' or 'https'.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1002E: Bootstrap url does not end in '/bootstrap'.
-Bootstrap url is {}
+Bootstrap url is '{}'.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1003E: Bootstrap contents is badly formed.
 Bootstrap is at {}.
 Reason is: {}
 - GAL1004E: Failed to load the bootstrap from {}.
 Reason is {}.
 If the URL is not resolving, try adding the hostname to your /etc/hosts file.
 This might especially be needed if communicating over a VPN connection.
 - GAL1005E: Failed to write to 'throttle' file {}.
 Reason is {}
-- GAL1006E: The submit command does not support mixing of the test selection flags and a portfolio
+- GAL1006E: The submit command does not support mixing of the test selection flags and a portfolio.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1007E: Failed to create report yaml file {}.
 Reason is {}
 - GAL1008E: Failed to check if group {} exists already.
 Reason is {}
 - GAL1009E: The submit command requires either test selection flags (eg: --stream, --class, --bundle, --package, --tag, --regex, --test) or --portfolio flag to be specified.
-Use the --help flag for more details.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1010E: Invalid override '{}'
 - GAL1011E: Failed to encode the yaml file {}.
 Reason is {}
 - GAL1012E: Failed to prepare test report for writing to json file {}.
 Reason is {}